automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Xiaosaurus.md

 # Xiaosaurus
-## Description: A small ornithopod from late Jurassic Asia.
+## A small ornithopod from late Jurassic Asia.